-The number of our common shares to be outstanding after this offering is based on 10,443,560 common shares outstanding as of September 30, 2022 and after giving effect to (i) the sale of convertible promissory notes with an aggregate principal amount of \$ subsequent to September 30, 2022, (ii) the conversion of our outstanding convertible notes into an aggregate of common shares (assuming an initial public per share, which is the midpoint of the estimated offering price range set forth on offering price of \$ the cover page of this prospectus), upon the completion of this offering, (iii) the issuance of shares (assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus) pursuant to a settlement and subscription agreement, (iv) the conversion of accounts payable of into an aggregate of common shares upon the completion of this offering (assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus), and (v) the common shares to the Chief Executive Officer upon completion of this offering, issuance of assuming an initial offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and excludes:
+The number of our common shares to be outstanding after the closing of this offering is based on 10,443,560 common shares outstanding as of September 30, 2022 and after giving effect to (i) the conversion of our outstanding convertible notes into an aggregate of 1,916,659 common shares (assuming an initial public offering price of \$4.00 per share), upon the completion of this offering, (ii) the issuance of 35,274 common shares (assuming an initial public offering price of \$4.00 per share) pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to certain related parties of \$2,024,146 into an aggregate of 843,400 common shares upon the completion of this offering (assuming an initial public offering price of \$4.00 per share), and (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon completion of this offering (assuming an initial offering price of \$4.00 per share), and excludes:

-- 567,431 common shares issuable upon the exercise of stock options outstanding as of September 30, 2022, with a weighted-average exercise price of \$2.18 per share; - 428,290 common shares issuable upon the exercise of warrants outstanding as of September 30, 2022, with a weighted-average exercise price of \$1.58 per share; - 476,925 common shares reserved for issuance as of September 30, 2022 under our 2019 Stock Option Plan, which we refer to as our 2019 Plan, which shares will cease to be available for issuance at the time the 2021 Equity Incentive Plan, which we refer to as our 2021 Plan, becomes effective; - 1,021,696 common shares to be reserved for future issuance under our 2021 Plan, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part, plus any future increases in the number of common shares reserved for issuance. - common shares issuable upon exercise of the representative's warrant at a price of \$ per share.
+- 567,431 common shares issuable upon the exercise of stock options outstanding as of September 30, 2022, with a weighted-average exercise price of \$2.18 per share; - 428,290 common shares issuable upon the exercise of warrants outstanding as of September 30, 2022, with a weighted-average exercise price of \$1.58 per share; - 476,925 common shares reserved for issuance as of September 30, 2022 under our 2019 Stock Option Plan, which we refer to as our 2019 Plan, which shares will cease to be available for issuance at the time the 2021 Equity Incentive Plan, which we refer to as our 2021 Plan, becomes effective; - 1,118,961 common shares to be reserved for future issuance under our 2021 Plan, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part, plus any future increases in the number of common shares reserved for issuance. - 100,000 common shares issuable upon exercise of the representative's warrant at a price of \$5.00 per share.